eltapir/p5.5/README.md

    with two parameters.

    parameter #1:
-   The diagonal size of your monitor where the browser is running.
+   The diagonal size (in inches) of your monitor where the browser is running.
    <br>
    <br>
    parameter #2: